-All work performed in excess of 40 hours worked per week; or in excess of 8 hours worked per day when the employee has 40 hours of work or excused absences; or on Saturday or Sunday as such when Saturday and Sunday are not part of the employee's regular work week; or on the sixth or seventh consecutive day worked, shall be paid for at two (2) times the regular straight time hourly rate of pay.
+All work performed on Sunday, when Sunday is not part of the employee's regular work week; or the seventh consecutive day worked, shall be paid for at two (2) times the regular hourly rate of pay.
 Such overtime shall be computed on the basis of completed fifteen minute segments.
 Employees exempt from the Fair Labor Standards Act shall not be eligible for overtime under this Section.
 There shall be no pyramiding of overtime and/or premium pay.
 Daily and/or weekly overtime and/or premium pay shall not be paid for the same hours worked.